solo-io/service-mesh-for-less-blog/README.md

   - CPU requests: 500m // CPU limits: 500m (guaranteed QoS)
   - MEM requests: 300Mi // MEM limits: 300Mi (guaranteed QoS)

-Given the fan-out architecture shown in the high level architecture section above with loadgen > A > B1,B2 > C at 450 RPS, we expect the **total mesh traffic in the cluster to be ~112K RPS!!**
+Given the fan-out architecture shown in the high level architecture section above with loadgen > A > B1,B2 > C at 450 RPS, we expect the **total mesh traffic in the cluster to be over 110K RPS!!**

+### Try for yourself!

+If you are interested in running this test, the following resources are available in this repo:

+- /gke-deploy - basic instructions on how to deploy GKE clusters, if required
+- /tiered-app - kustomize overlays for various # of application per namespaces
+- /loadgenerators - kustomize overlays for various # of load generator clients per namespaces
+- ambient-setup.md - ambient setup instructions
+- istio-sidecar-setup.md - istio sidecar setup instructions
+- linkerd-setup.md - linkerd setup instructions

 ## Baseline testing
-Starting with our baseline application (no mesh) to understand the base performance characteristics
+Starting with our baseline application (no mesh) to understand the base performance characteristics of our multi-tiered application

 A run of the test produced results similar to the following:
 ```bash